Since May 2018, every organization that processes personal data must take account of the General Data Protection Regulation (GDPR).

 Can use a network of consultants with very broad experience in the field of GDPR implementation.

-Work cost efficiently, through established competitive annual fees.
+Work cost efficiently through fixed annual fees.